 - Maintaining an Excel spreadsheet of income and expenses

 What you do will depend on the needs of the business.
 For example, you may work for a corporation.
 Another option is to work for a self-employed project manager.
 You can help them keep up with day-to-day paperwork.

 17. Medical Coding and Billing

 You don’t have to work in a doctor’s office to use your medical knowledge.
-Healthcare is a large piece of the American economy and the various medical providers and insurance companies have outsourced the coding and billing process to work-at-home people to minimize administrative costs.
+Healthcare is a large piece of the American economy.
+Many various medical providers and insurance companies have outsourced the coding and billing process.
+Using work-at-home people can help to minimize costs.

-If you enjoy coding, Aviacode can help you connect with work remotely for national medical providers.
+Aviacode can help you connect with remote work for medical providers.

-In addition to medical-related data entry, you can also become a remote medical transcriptionist if you have an advanced knowledge of medical terminology and want to transcribe the audio transcriptions of doctors.
+In addition to medical-related data entry, you could become a remote medical transcriptionist.
+This job is a good idea if you have advanced knowledge of medical terms and want to transcribe the doctors’ audio.

 18. Tutor Online